 Hall is Julia Cherry Spruill Professor Emeritus at UNC-Chapel Hill.
 She was one of the founders of the modern field of women’s history and helped to spark a thriving scholarship in southern labor history and to turn the study of the civil rights movement in new directions.
 She was awarded a National Humanities Medal for her efforts to deepen the nation’s engagement with the humanities by “recording history through the lives of ordinary people, and, in so doing, for making history.”
 She is past president of the Organization of American Historians and the Southern Historical Association and founding president of the Labor and Working Class History Association.
 Her books and articles include Revolt Against Chivalry: Jessie Daniel Ames and the Women’s Campaign Against Lynching (1979, 1993), winner of the Francis B. Simkins and Lillian Smith Awards; Like a Family: The Making of a Southern Cotton Mill World (1987, 2000), winner of the Albert J. Beveridge Award, Merle Curti Award, and the Philip Taft Labor History Prize; and “The Long Civil Rights Movement and the Political Uses of the Past,” Journal of American History (2005), an effort to challenge the myth that the movement was a short, successful bid to overcome segregation in the Jim Crow South.
 She has also won awards for graduate teaching and contributions to the fields of oral history and working-class history.
 She has held fellowships from the Guggenheim Foundation, the Center for Advanced Study in the Behavioral Sciences, the Radcliffe Center for Advanced Study, the National Humanities Center, and other institutions.
 She was elected to the Society of American Historians in 1990 and the American Academy of Arts and Sciences, one of the nation’s most prestigious honorary societies, in 2011.
-Her most recent publication is “The Good Fight,” in Mothers and Strangers: Essays on Motherhood from the New South, ed.
-Samia Serageldin and Lee Smith (UNC Press, 2019).
-Visit the Facebook page for Mothers and Strangers for details on upcoming events..
+Her most recent publications are “The Good Fight,” in Mothers and Strangers: Essays on Motherhood from the New South, ed.
+Samia Serageldin and Lee Smith (UNC Press, 2019) and Sisters and Rebels: A Struggle for the Soul of America (W.W.
+Norton, 2019).

 Other books by Jacquelyn Dowd Hall: